cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 ```
   let obj = {}, propertyName = "toString";
   console.log( propertyName in obj );                // true
-  console.log( obj.hasOwnProperty(propertyName) );   // false
+  console.log( Object.hasOwn(obj, propertyName) );   // false
 ```
 Which of these approaches suits your needs better?
-For more info, you can look up `JS "in" operator vs hasOwnProperty`.
+For more info, you can look up `JS "in" operator vs Object.hasOwn`.

 ---